qaul/qaul.net/docs/http-api/src/http-api/user.md

 # User HTTP-API Interface

-The user api reflects all user accounts in the system.
+The user api reflects all user accounts on the local the node.
 All information except password is available to other users.

 ## User Model